What is Lero

-The Irish Software Research Centre (Lero) brings together leading software teams from universities and institutes of technology in a co-ordinated centre of research excellence with a strong industry focus.
+Lero, the Science Foundation Ireland Research Centre for Software, brings together expert software teams from universities and institutes of technology across Ireland in a co-ordinated centre of research excellence with a strong industry focus.

-- Methods and standards for high integrity softare
+• Methods and standards for high integrity software

 Research performed by:

 • Dublin City University

 • Dundalk Institute of Technology

 • Trinity College Dublin

 • University College Cork

 Since it was founded in 2005, Lero has become one of the best-known, and most highly regarded, software research centres in the world.
 Lero’s overall vision is to establish Ireland as a location synonymous with high-quality software research and development, to the extent that ‘Irish software’ can enter the lexicon in the same way as ‘German automotive’ or ‘Scandinavian design’.
 Ireland is recognised internationally as a leading location for companies in the software sector and Lero is a key pillar of that.

 The Centre is funded under the SFI Research Centres programme, which has established a network of SFI Research Centres focusing on key research areas in Ireland.